 Our Caregivers Can Make Life Better for Your Loved One

 There is nothing easy about living on a fixed income as a senior citizen.
 There always seems to be another bill to pay and never enough money to buy good healthy and nutritious foods.
 Many of our seniors live on a steady diet of frozen dinners and boxed processed meals.
 Those who live this way often find they spend more on supplements, prescription medications, and visits to the doctor than they would on healthy foods without realizing it.

 The good news is that there are local, state, and federal programs and agencies who can help your loved one.
 For example, Meals on Wheels delivers hot meals every day and ready to heat meals when they can be there.
 Others like SNAP can help your loved buy the healthy foods they need.
-With services like this, our caregivers will have foods they can use to create amazing meals for your loved one that meet all senior nutrition needs.
+With at home senior care like this, our caregivers will have foods they can use to create amazing meals for your loved one that meet all senior nutrition needs.

 Among the various agencies are: